-If bag-mask ventilation is adequate, providers may defer insertion of an advanced airway.
+If bag-mask ventilation is adequate, providers may defer the insertion of an advanced airway.
 Health care providers should make the decision as to the appropriateness of placing an advanced airway during the ACLS Survey.
-The value of securing the airway must be balanced against the need to minimize the interruption in perfusion that results in halting CPR during airway placement.
+The value of securing the airway must be balanced against the need to minimize the interruption in perfusion that results in halting compressions during airway placement.

 Basic airway equipment includes the oropharyngeal airway (OPA) and the nasopharyngeal airway (NPA).
 The primary difference between an OPAand an NPA is that an OPA is placed in the mouth while an NPA is inserted through the nose.
 Both airway equipment terminate in the pharynx.
 The main advantage of an NPA over an OPA is that it can be used in either conscious or unconscious individuals because the device does not stimulate the gag reflex.